contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 ## Event reader

-The frontend module "Event reader" is used to display a specific event.
+The front end module "Event reader" is used to display a specific event.
 The module obtains the alias of the entry via the URL, so that events can be linked with [permalinks](https://wikipedia.org/wiki/Permalink):

 `www.domain.en/event/european-design-awards.html`